canari-dev/Excel-macro-to-consume-Canari-API/README.md

 # Excel-macro-to-consume-Canari-API
-The easy way to download live data and time series from Canari.dev
+The easy way to download live data and time series from the Canari.dev website

 The xlam file and the text file contain the same code: You can either load the xlam add-in or copy the text in a module in the VBA window of Excel.